 Digital transformation is taking place at a rapid pace across all business sectors.
 As a result, organisations face more and more pressure to manage cost, reduce risk, and drive profitability from their IT investments.
 Enabling a robust digital governance capability is no longer a luxury, and in 2020 has become a critical requirement for companies that need to drive value out of the services being delivered to their business users and consumers.

 In a complex digital IT services landscape, most companies have partnered with multiple IT suppliers to deliver various core services to their business users.
 Suppliers may be delivering and operating on-prem or cloud infrastructure, application services, cybersecurity capabilities, network or outsourced service desk services, to name a few.
 However, the ability to accurately measure service quality, effectively govern IT suppliers, and improve service quality over time has become extremely challenging.

-For an organization to realize the benefits of their digital services, suppliers are expected to deliver specific outcomes for their customers.
-However, for many organizations, supplier delivery is often monitored and governed in a highly manual manner and they are struggling to manage the supplier relationship, measure performance and report on the quality of contractual deliverables on a regular cadence.
+For an organisation to realise the benefits of their digital services, suppliers are expected to deliver specific outcomes for their customers.
+However, for many organisations, supplier delivery is often monitored and governed in a highly manual manner and they are struggling to manage the supplier relationship, measure performance and report on the quality of contractual deliverables on a regular cadence.

 Contributing factors and resulting risks:

 - Inability to track and report on contractual deliverables and obligations compliance